 Desertion terminated by apprehension carries up to 3 years confinement or, in time of war, death.

 For a service member who has gone AWOL or deserted, returning to the military may seem like a daunting task.
 While ending an unauthorized absence never gets easier, you don’t have go it alone.

 MJA has decades of experience representing service members charged with AWOL and understands that significant extenuating and mitigating circumstances often accompany a long-term unauthorized absence.

 Upon returning to military custody, it is critical that service members be provided with immediate physical and mental health treatment and have an advocate in their corner who will fight for them.

-If you are facing charges of AWOL or desertion or are currently AWOL and thinking of turning yourself in, call our office today at (844) 334-5459 for a free consultation.
+If you or a loved one are facing charges of AWOL or desertion or are currently in unauthorized absence status and thinking of turning yourself in, call our office today at (843) 473-3665 for a free consultation.